Protective orders are legal decrees, issued by a judge or magistrate, that protect the health and safety of victims.

 However, if the respondent fails to attend the hearing the court may extend the preliminary protective order up to six months.

-In addition to all the protections provided by an emergency protective order, in instances of family abuse a preliminary protective order can also:
+In addition to all the protections provided by an emergency protective order, a preliminary protective order can also:

 - Require the respondent maintain utility services for the household or order the respondent to restore such services.